H. Donald Wilson: Law school

-Returning from the war, Wilson commuted to Columbia Law School by motorcycle from his parents' home in Edgemont, NY.
+Returning from the war, Wilson commuted to Columbia Law School by motorcycle from his parents' home in Edgemont, New York.
 He headed the Moot Court Committee, which he reorganized, and graduated in 1948 in the top 25% of his class.
 He loved to dance and was a sought-after partner for debutante balls and with friends in Manhattan nightclubs.
 He remained concerned, however, about the possibility of a new world war.
 He joined the law firm of Sullivan and Cromwell in New York City in November 1948, and resigned in March 1949 to become an organizer for the United World Federalists (UWF).
 He said he did this "because of the conviction that another war was shaping up, that the United Nations could not keep the peace, and that the only way to prevent it was to work for development of the UN into a stronger war-prevention body."
 (From his 1953 resume.)